Here’s What You Need To Do For Longer And Lusher Eyelashes

 If you want to know more about other eyelash diseases, you can read this study.

 Everybody wants beautiful lashes.
 They do make your eyes look prettier, but you have to remember that eyelashes are not only there for aesthetic purposes.
 They also protect by acting as a barrier between your eyes and the environment.
-Thus, it is crucial to make sure that they are healthy.
+Thus, it is crucial to make sure that they are feeling healthy.

 With just one search on the internet, you will find several home remedies that are supposed to give you longer and lusher eyelashes.
 However, most of these remedies are not scientifically proven!
 Some of them might also cause side effects.
 There have only been a few studies on eyelashes as of the moment.
-We do not know yet if these so-called home remedies make your eyelashes grow and look lusher, but we know for sure that the Vivo Eyelash Growth Serum will!
+We do not know yet if these so-called home remedies actually make your eyelashes look lusher, but we know for sure that the Vivo Eyelash Growth Serum will!